1908 New Zealand rugby league season: First game

 The first game of rugby league ever played in New Zealand occurred on 13 June 1908 and was played between members of the 1907-1908 touring party.
 The game was a memorial game for the deceased Albert Baskerville and was held at Athletic Park in Wellington.
 New South Wales were originally scheduled to participate but they instead remained in Sydney to play the touring Māori team.
 Instead the touring party divided themselves into two groups and played each other.
 8,000 people attended to see the "Wright's Blacks" defeat the "Turtill's Reds" 55-20.
 The match allowed the team to raise £300 for Mrs Baskiville, Albert's mother.
 It was also the last match of rugby league played at Athletic Park until 1990.

 Club game

-The Britannia and Pirates rugby union clubs, from Dunedin and Invercargill respectively, played the first club game of rugby league in New Zealand on 22 July at Domain Ground, Bluff, using rule books bought back to New Zealand by the touring party and sent down to Invercargill.
+The Britannia and Pirates rugby union clubs, from Invercargill, played the first club game of rugby league in New Zealand on 22 July at Domain Ground, Bluff, using rule books bought back to New Zealand by the touring party and sent down to Invercargill.
 All Black Ned Hughes was the captain of the Britannia club, which also included future New Zealand international Walter Milne.
 The match was played after both sides had been suspended by the Southland Rugby Union for "striking" after they had refused to go back onto the field after halftime due to the blizzard conditions.